 WE ARE THE SAINTS | Darrin Henry

-The island where we are from is tiny; it would fit into the city of Bangkok twelve times over, which gives you an idea of scale.
-So coming from such a small place and deciding to head off to the other side of the world for the very first time, not speaking a word of the language and an itinerary that extends only to reaching our first hotel, this has been a major adventure for Sharon and I.
+St Helena is one of the South Atlantic islands, and it’s tiny.
+It would fit into the city of Bangkok 12 times over, which gives you an idea of scale.
+So for Sharon and I, heading off to Southeast Asia, the other side of the world, for the very first time, not speaking a word of the language and with an itinerary that extends only to reaching our first hotel, this has been a major adventure for us both.

 You don’t really want to use the ‘L’ word too soon in any relationship, but it’s clear already, we have both fallen for this part of the world.